ilastik/ilastik.github.io/documentation/counting/counting.md

 this image will be free from labels and the prediction of the density will not  be yet computed.

 ![alt text](fig/blue-totorial12.jpg)
-It is possible to start the prediction by toggling the Live Update button however, let us press the ** Update total density button ** on the left.
+It is possible to start the prediction by toggling the Live Update button.

-We have now  an estimate of density for the entire test image together with the predicted count.
+However, let us press the **Update total density button** on the left.

+This button estimates the density and provides the predicted count **for the entire image**.
 If the training labels are sufficient, we should obtain a count similar to what is shown in the image below.

+![alt text](fig/blue-totorial12.jpg)

 **You are now ready to use the workflow on your data!**
 Please continue to read if you want to know some advanced features.

-![alt text](fig/blue-totorial12.jpg)

 <a id="sec_algorithms">&nbsp;</a>
 ## The Algorithms